GoogleCloudPlatform/functions-framework-python/README.md

 ## Enable CloudEvents

 The Functions framework can also unmarshall incoming [CloudEvents](http://cloudevents.io) payloads to the `cloud_event` object.
-This will be passed as a [cloud_event](https://github.com/cloudevents/sdk-python) to your function when it receives a request.
-Note that your function must use the `cloud_events`-style function signature:
+This will be passed as a [CloudEvent](https://github.com/cloudevents/sdk-python) to your function when it receives a request.
+Note that your function must use the `CloudEvents`-style function signature:

 ```python
 def hello(cloud_event):